1930 FIFA World Cup: Participants

 Two months before the start of the tournament, no team from Europe had officially entered.
 FIFA president Rimet intervened and four European teams eventually made the trip by sea: Belgium, France, Romania and Yugoslavia.
 The Romanians, managed by Constantin Rădulescu and coached by their captain Rudolf Wetzer and Octav Luchide, entered the competition following the intervention of the newly crowned King Carol II.
 He selected the squad personally and negotiated with employers to ensure that the players would still have jobs upon their return.
 The French entered at the personal intervention of Rimet, but neither France's star defender Manuel Anatol nor the team's regular coach Gaston Barreau could be persuaded to make the trip.
 The Belgians participated at the instigation of German-Belgian FIFA vice-president Rodolphe Seeldrayers.

 The Romanians boarded the SS Conte Verde at Genoa, Italy; the French and Yugoslavs were picked up at Villefranche-sur-Mer, France, on 21 June 1930; and the Belgians embarked at Barcelona, Spain.
 The Conte Verde carried Rimet, the trophy and the three designated European referees: Belgians John Langenus and Henri Christophe, along with Thomas Balvay, a Parisian who may have been English.
 The Brazilian team were picked up when the boat docked in Rio de Janeiro on 29 June before arriving in Uruguay on 4 July.
 The official ball used for the tournament was the T-Model.

 List of invited teams

-The following 16 teams originally qualified for the final tournament.
-However, 13 teams participated due to the withdrawal of Egypt, Japan, and Siam.
+The following 16 teams planned to compete at the final tournament.
+However, 13 teams participated due to withdrawals of Egypt, Japan and Siam.